How to Raise a Concern

 If a Child Protection Plan is agreed family and professionals will produce an outline Child Protection Plan which the Core Group will develop and implement.

 A Core Group comprises of family members and professionals.

-All conferences are Chaired by an Independent Child Protection Chair and are attended by a Social Worker from Norfolk County Council.
+All conferences are chaired by an Independent Child Protection Chairperson and are attended by a Social Worker from Norfolk County Council.

-For further information on Child Protection Conference documents please click the links below:
+For further information on Child Protection Conference processes please click the links below:

-- Multi-Agency Child Protection Conference Report Form (Review Conferences only)
+- Multi-Agency Child Protection Conference Report Form (RCPC only where MAC not in use)